Policy and Procedure Name:

 If a FROI is not signed by the IW, the claim may be allowed, but staff

 cannot deny a claim solely because the FROI is not signed.
-If the claim would
+If the claim would otherwise

-be denied and a signed FROI is not on file at the end of the 28-day
+be denied, but a signed FROI is not on file and cannot be obtained at the end

 a) Self-evident